TYPO3/Fluid/Documentation/Usage/Structure.rst

 required to render an address; street, city, etc.

 A partial may or may not contain `<f:section>`.
-If it does contain `<f:section>` containers then the contents of those containers can be rendered anywhere, including inside the Partial itself, by `<f:render partial="NameOfPartial" section="NameOfSection" />`.
+If it does contain `<f:section>` containers, then the contents of those containers can be rendered anywhere, including inside the Partial itself, by `<f:render partial="NameOfPartial" section="NameOfSection" />`.
 Partials without sections can be rendered by just `<f:render partial="NameOfPartial" />` (with or without `arguments`).